michaellambgelo/michaellambgelo.github.io/_posts/2022-03-07-introducing-status_michaellamb_dev.md

 [![status.michaellamb.dev](/img/favicon.png)](https://status.michaellamb.dev)

 [status.michaellamb.dev](https://status.michaellamb.dev) is where you can go to see the applications I'm running on my cluster.
 Since I consider the cluster to be an opportunity to pratice learning in public, I hope it is an interesting way for the people who happen to read this blog to stay connected.
-If you're in Jackson and want to talk tech, I regularly spend "office hours" at [The Bean](https://instagram.com/thebeanjxn).
-You can schedule a time with me at the link in the About section.
+If you're in Jackson and want to talk tech, connect with me on my socials.
+Find them all at [link.michaellamb.dev](https://link.michaellamb.dev).